HeyImChance/FinalProject/README.md

 UPDATE 11.29.0118: Can recognize sides now- but everyone can still jump.
 [AND]

 UPDATE 12.05.1751: Updated art assets (legal move and capture), added art for G.General and adjust/added Pawn/Lancer.
 [AND]

+UPDATE 12.07.2326: Added sorceress, dragon, and silver general pieces.
+Fixed Lancer movement (not capture for this piece not implemented right).
+[AND]